 Make no mistake about it.
 Adoption is a beautiful thing.
 It is a committed couple offering love and family to a child they’ve hoped and worked for.
-It is brave birth parents deciding that they want to give their child more than they could offer.
-It is about the connection between these lives– about two sets of parents coming together to provide the very best for a child.
+It is brave birth parents deciding that they want to place their child with a different family.
+And most importantly, it is the connection between these lives—two sets of parents coming together to provide the very best for their child.
 But, like all the best things in life, adoption requires blood, sweat, and tears.
-So today let’s talk about another thing that adoption is.
+So today, let’s talk about another thing that adoption is.

 Adoption is hard.

-It’s hard for birth mothers, who have to make the decision that their sweet baby– the child they’ve carried (wriggling) under their heart for nine months, who are born with sweet little noses and toes and fingers and shining eyes– would have greater opportunities in someone else’s arms.
-Who leave the hospital without a baby.
-Who are left questioning themselves and wondering what might have been.
-Who will carry that loss with them for the rest of their lives.
+It’s hard for birth parents to choose the different opportunities their baby would have in someone else’s arms.
+The birth mother carried her baby (wriggling) under her heart for nine months, and her baby was born with a sweet little nose and toes and fingers and shining eyes.
+Then she leaves the hospital without a baby.
+Birth parents often find themselves questioning and wondering what might have been.
+Many of them carry that loss with them for the rest of their lives.

-Often in our minds we put birth parents and adoptive parents into different camps, believing that their experiences are very different from one another’s.
-But this is simply not true.
+Often, in our minds, we put birth parents and adoptive parents into different camps, believing that their experiences are very different from one another’s.
+This is simply untrue.
 Rather, their experiences are two sides of the same coin.
 Their struggles and hurt and loss and grief come at different times, but they come together to create the resplendent miracle that we call adoption.

-A statement oft-quoted in adoption circles from birthmother Desha Wood reads, “He is mine in a way that he will never be hers; yet he is hers in a way that he will never be mine—and so together, we are motherhood.”
-Birth parents and adoptive parents are inextricably entwined by the arms of love they’ve both put out to their child– but let’s not forget that they are also silently united by the pains of grief as well.
-Denial, anger, depression, bargaining, and—at long last—acceptance—these are landmarks passed by birth parents and adoptive parents alike as they walk the path of adoption.
-Fortunately, at the end of the path, there is love.
+People within adoption circles often quote birth mother Desha Woods who said: “He is mine in a way that he will never be hers; yet he is hers in a way that he will never be mine—and so together, we are motherhood.”
+Birth parents and adoptive parents are inextricably entwined in the arms of love they’ve both extended to their child.
+But let’s not forget that they are also silently united by the pains of grief as well.
+Denial, anger, depression, bargaining, and, at long last, acceptance—these are landmarks that both birth and adoptive parents pass as they walk the path of adoption.
+At the end of the path, there is love.